 Yes, by law, Louisiana drivers are required to include uninsured motorist coverage on their policy.
-However, you must sign a document acknowledging rejection of this coverage.
+However, you elect not to carry this coverage you must sign a document acknowledging the rejection of it.

-What happens if I don't have care insurance?
+What happens if I don't have car insurance?

 Drivers without liability insurance may also have their driving privileges suspended by having their vehicle impounded, their registrations revoked or their license plates cancelled.
 If one is involved in an accident without liability insurance, they may have their driver’s licenses suspended and registration revoked for 180 days.
 If they are caught for falsely claiming to have insurance, they may have their license revoked for 12 to 18 months.

 What is Louisiana's no pay, no play statue?

 The law known as “No Pay, No Play” prohibits uninsured motorists from collective the first $25,000 in property damages and the first $15,000 in personal injuries regardless of who causes the accident.
 This law also includes a provision that may allow one to waive their rights to make a legal claim for pain and suffering if they buy economic-only uninsured motorist coverage.

 Can I be fined for not having car insurance?